hanselkang/photo_shoot_booking_project/README.md

 ```

-## Code for Photo shoot spot on the map in bookings_controller.py
+## Code for Photo shoot spots on the map in bookings_controller.py
 ----------

 ```